Each entry in the invoice list consists of:

 - Internal comment – type an internal comment on this transaction.
 It isn’t visible on the xDR panel and is accessible only from the database directly.

 - Comment visible to the end user – type a comment on this transaction that’s visible both to the customer and to the administrator on the xDR panel.

 - Click Adjust in the dialog to complete the task.
 You can also adjust invoices with Paid status that were already paid by customers (e.g., automatically by credit card).
 In this case the adjustment transaction is a refund which is applied to the customer’s balance.

 Note that an outstanding balance can’t be adjusted for invoices that have a Previous balance remaining, No payment required, or Do not pay payment status.

 Adjust the balance of an invoice under review

-An invoice under review doesn’t have a payment status yet so it isn’t sent to the customer.
-You can decrease the invoice total for such an invoice.
+An invoice under review doesn’t have a payment status yet, so it isn’t sent to the customer.
+You can change the invoice total for such an invoice.
 For example, if you want to give the customer a promotional credit for a specific service.

-If you adjust an invoice under review, the adjustment reduces the invoice total and outstanding balance.
+If you adjust an invoice under review, the adjustment changes the invoice total and outstanding balance.
 The transaction is included in this invoice.

 - Service – specify the service this transaction relates to.

 - Adjustment – specify the amount to decrease the customer’s balance.